-In my previous post all about the classification of the Asteraceae I mentioned Ragwort which was genus 74 (Senecio) with 21 species but has now been split of spp 1-5 into the genus Jacobaea.
+In my previous post all about the classification of the Asteraceae I mentioned Ragwort which used to be in the genus Senecio with 21 species but has now been split of into the genus Jacobaea.

-The family is highly evolved to many insects and supports a rich ecosystem.
-I found out for example that the Ragwort supports a huge amount of biodiversity!
+The family is highly evolved to home many insects and supports a rich biodiversity.

 The Ragworts are poisonous weeds of which Jacobaea vulgaris is the most common.
 It can become a major weed of waste or other uncultivated ground.